 If you suspect you or a family member has a wheat allergy, consult an allergy specialist for a complete diagnosis.
 An allergy specialist will ask about symptoms and your family history to determine if allergies are common in your bloodline.

-To diagnose an immediate wheat allergy versus celiac disease or non-celiac gluten sensitivity, your allergist will perform diagnostic tests.
+To diagnose an immediate wheat allergy versus celiac disease or non-celiac gluten sensitivity, Jax Allergy specialists will perform diagnostic tests.
 This may include a skin-prick test, blood test, or both.

 Is Celiac Disease the Same as a Wheat Allergy?